lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/overview.md

 ## Overview
 Common service patterns are a shared set of guidelines and best practice to enable new ways of delivering the same types of experiences.

-Services across ECC share similar types of transactions, interactions and usage of tech platforms.
-But many are designed and implemented differently and offer residents inconsistent experiences.
+Our services share similar types of transactions, interactions and usage of tech platforms.
+But many are designed and implemented differently and offer users inconsistent experiences.

 Common service patterns can be used to design and implement improved experiences at scale.